-João’s music was beautiful and even Miles Davis, in a blind listening test, said “That guy’d sound good reading the newspaper!
+João’s music was beautiful and even Miles Davis, in a blind listening test, said “As for Gilberto, he could read a newspaper and sound good!
 Give him five stars!” (five was the maximum).
 But the new kids and young adults who were attracted to this music and who were to become its stars were not to samba born.
 The feel of the music changed.
 It went from the trials, tribulations and problematic loves of the dispossessed to the muted musings of the to-the-apartments-of-Ipanema-and-Copacabana born.
 It left the hills behind and went to the beach.
 This isn’t to say that it wasn’t/isn’t valid.
-But it tended to rely less on the sophisticated polyrhythms which give samba its power and glory.
-Or sometimes these rhythms were moved to the trap set.
-And even samba gods Cartola and Dorival Caymmi wrote and sang slow sambas which, while essentially following samba’s metrical structure, dispensed with the percussion (which isn’t to say they abandoned samba’s emotional idiom per lots of bossa nova).
+But it tended to rely less on the sophisticated polyrhythms which give samba its power and glory; or sometimes these rhythms were moved to the trap set.
+But…samba gods Cartola (who at one time worked professionally as a ritmista — a percussionist) and Dorival Caymmi both wrote and sang slow sambas which dispensed with the percussion (while essentially following samba’s metrical structure)…which is not to say that they abandoned samba’s emotional idiom, per lots of bossa nova.

 In the end bossa nova’s biggest problem was that a lot of it became easy listening music.
 And in the end sold Brazil short.
 To a great extent what was marketed abroad was a stylized Brazil as filtered through the eyes and ears of record company executives who had not fidelity in mind but profit.
 At Brazil’s expense.
 The real Brazil is better than that.
 So’s João.

 (Miles Davis also said “I’m not particularly crazy about just anybody’s bossa nova.
 I like the samba!”)